 Why Passing Down Crypto is Key to the Currency’s Future

 Cryptocurrencies have been seen by many to be a democratization of financial opportunities.
-In a system in which the rich tend to get richer because of various tax loopholes and access to multiple streams of income, the expansion of cryptocurrency can play a role in creating more social and economic mobility for people of lower economic status.
+In a system in which the rich tend to get richer because of various tax loopholes and access to multiple income streams, the expansion of cryptocurrency can play a role in creating more social and economic mobility for people of lower economic status.

 Especially in the modern age in which many cryptocurrencies can be acquired with low overhead investment, accumulating these assets and planning for the future can give you the tools to support your family towards generations of financial security.
 Understand how cryptocurrencies can be passed down, then make a comprehensive plan to secure the future of your family’s digital wealth.